Tructivity/Tructivity-Blog/articles/how-to-use-tructivity/index.md

 Every feature in Tructivity was built to solve a specific problem students actually face — not to look impressive in a list.
 Teachers and Subjects eliminate repetitive typing.
 The timetable AI removes the most tedious part of starting a new semester.
 The 8 PM notification means you're never blindsided by tomorrow.
 The screen-off Pomodoro means your phone isn't a distraction while you study.
 The mind maps mean you're not paying extra for a feature you already have access to through your AI assistant.

 You now know how every page works and why it exists.
 The rest is just using it.
-If you run into anything unexpected or have a feature you wish existed, the feedback button on Google Play is always open — Tructivity is built by one person who reads every message.
+If you run into anything unexpected or have a feature you wish existed, the feedback button is always open — Tructivity is built by one person who reads every message.

 </div>